 If you have an existing OutSystems traditional web application, you’ll be able to reuse their entities and server actions.
 All your backend logic, data, and services can be used across all channels.

 However, the interface architecture is so different that you won’t be able to convert everything automatically.
-If you wish to migrate your apps, consider following the introduction into migrating traditional web to reactive web apps guide in our documentation.
+You can listen to this Tech Talk to delve deeper into converting your existing portfolio to reactive web, or consider following the introduction into migrating traditional web to reactive web apps guide in our documentation.

 Create Great Experiences For Your Users

 It all comes down to what you can do for your users.
 You have to experience this new way of developing applications to understand how users delight with smooth transitions and fast response times.
 And all of this only with easy-to-change visual low code!

 This is a revolution, changing the way you get your apps out there, and there is still a lot more we intend to do with reactive web.
 You can share your feedback here, and help us learn and evolve even further!